 How It Works

-In partnership with Chaminade University of Honolulu, the Bank of Hawaii College Assistance Program is aimed at helping our employees get back on the path to obtaining their first four-year undergraduate degree with tuition reimbursement, for up to six classes per year, through Chaminade University’s Professional and Continuing Education (PACE) online program.
+The Bank of Hawaii College Assistance program is aimed at helping our employees get back on the path to obtaining their first four-year undergraduate degree with tuition reimbursement for up to eight classes per year, through Chaminade University's online undergraduate offerings.

 Through this program, enrolled employees:

-- Will receive half of the tuition reimbursement prior to the start of each term to help lessen the upfront out-of-pocket costs.
-(The second half is reimbursed after the completion of courses and other required obligations.)
+- Will receive 100% upfront tuition reimbursement prior to the start of each term (completion of courses and other obligations required).

 - Have the flexibility to choose from select majors, regardless of whether or not they relate to employees’ jobs at the bank.
 Majors include: Business Administration, Criminology & Criminal Justice, English, Historical & Political Studies, Management, Psychology and Religious Studies.